iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{align*}
 </p>

 $$\pmb{D}_i$$ are the activation matrix as described above (we had $$\pmb{D}_1 = (\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$), also called activation patterns.
-And for each neuron $$u_i$$, it is constrained so that it keep its ReLU activation pattern once mapped back: $$(2 \pmb{D}_i - \pmb{I}_n) X \pmb{u}_i \geq 0$$ (Substracting the identity yield $$(\begin{smallmatrix} \cone & 0 \\ 0 & \color{cred}{-1} \end{smallmatrix})$$, which is simply a short-hand notation for writing the constraints $$\geq$$ and $$\leq$$).
-The set $$\mathcal{K}$$ is simply the constraints for all $$m$$ neurons.
+And for each neuron $$u_i$$, it is constrained so that it keeps its ReLU activation pattern once mapped back: $$(2 \pmb{D}_i - \pmb{I}_n) X \pmb{u}_i \geq 0$$ (Substracting the identity yield $$(\begin{smallmatrix} \cone & 0 \\ 0 & \color{cred}{-1} \end{smallmatrix})$$, which is simply a short-hand notation for writing the constraints $$\geq$$ and $$\leq$$).
+The set $$\mathcal{K}$$ is the constraint set for all $$m$$ neurons.
 It is directly convex.

-A few questions are left unanswered: what is the number of different activations and how many neurons should we consider for both convex and non-convex problems.
+A few questions are left unanswered: what is the number of different activations and how many neurons should we consider for both convex and non-convex problems?

 ### Specifics about equivalence

 Two problems are considered equivalent when their global optima can be seamlessly mapped back and forth.

 As seen before, there are only two activation patterns in the one-dimensional case, but close to $$2^n$$ when the data dimension is higher.
 If we consider all the possible activation patterns, the convex problem's unique solution corresponds to the global optima of the non-convex network with at least as many neurons as the convex one.
-This comes from the fact that having more than one non-zero neuron per activation will not improve our loss (because our loss is evaluating our network _only_ on datapoints).
+This comes from the fact that having more than one non-zero neuron per activation will not improve our loss (because our loss is evaluating our network _only_ on data points).

-If we only consider a subset of all patterns, the convex problem correspond to a local optima of the non-convex network.
+If we only consider a subset of all patterns, the convex problem corresponds to a local optimum of the non-convex network.
 Indeed, it is not as expressive as before.
 This would either correspond to a non-convex network with not enough neurons, or with too many neurons concentrated in the same regions.

-Let's see this through the same example with one dimensional data.
+Let's see this through the same example with one-dimensional data.

 #### 1-D EXAMPLE, ONE NEURON

-In the non-convex problem, there are the two local minima when we only consider one neuron:
+In the non-convex problem, there are two local minima when we only consider one neuron:

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/gra8.png" class="img-fluid" %}

-As seen in the previous section, they can be found exactly by solving the convex problem with a subset of all activation possible, that is  $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the left and $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the right.
-Here we cannot say that the convex problem(that consider only one pattern) is equivalent to the non-convex one.
-However, once we reach a local minima in the non-convex gradient descent and only then, it is described by a convex problem, by considering one pattern or the other.
+As seen in the previous section, they can be found exactly by solving the convex problem with a subset of all possible activations, that is  $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the left and $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the right.
+Here we cannot say that the convex  (that considers only one pattern) is equivalent to the non-convex one.
+However, once we reach a local minima in the non-convex gradient descent and only them, it is described by a convex problem, by considering one pattern or the other.

 #### 1-D EXAMPLE, TWO NEURONS

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/gra9.png" class="img-fluid" %}

-The non-convex problem initialised at random will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
+The non-convex problem initialized at random will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
 Either we initialize a neuron for each activation and it will reach the global optima(__left__), or two of them will end up in the same pattern (__right__).

 In this case, the convex problem